-Call for Proposals: Establish viable business models for access to monoclonal antibodies in low- and middle-income countries
+Call for proposals: Establish viable business models for access to monoclonal antibodies in low- and middle-income countries

 Unitaid is pleased to announce this call for proposals aimed at demonstrating feasibility and viability of business models that enable equitable access to monoclonal antibodies (mAbs) in low- and middle-income countries (LMICs).
 Business models must be designed with the objective of enabling affordable and sufficient supply of mAbs in LMICs, with a priority focus on mAbs for infectious diseases.
 Specific consideration should be given to regional health priorities and community perspectives.